takashiro/bezier-werewolf-client/README.md

 Introduction
 ------------

-This is an open-source RESTful API implementation for One Night Ultimate Werewolf.
+This is an open-source client for One Night Ultimate Werewolf.

 Server: https://github.com/takashiro/bezier-werewolf-server